jake-yukich/books/README.md

 # books
 _Tracking books read in 2025.
-Planning to make a dataset and run some cool visualizations and such._
+Planning to make a dataset and run some cool visualizations, make recommendations, and such._

 ## Reading List
 1. `The Amulet of Samarkand` | `Jonathan Stroud` | `✅ 20250103` | `462 pages`